shaming-them/shaming-them.github.io/_posts/2017-03-09-hooliganism-by-alliance-college.md

 Dear @CPBlr (Police Commissioner Bangalore),

-I am Shilpa, a lawyer working with IBM & currently staying at **#11, ground floor, 7th Main, 20 cross, BTM 2nd Stage** for past 2 years.
+I am Shilpa, a lawyer by profession & currently staying at **#11, ground floor, 7th Main, 20 cross, BTM 2nd Stage** for past 2 years.
 I own a black Santro, Number KA 19, Z2343 which I park in the **public area next to Alliance College premise** as the street I stay in is very narrow & there is no parking space close to my house.

 I have been doing this for past 2 years at least.
 I had parked the car on Monday, March 6th at the same location.
 When I went there on March 7th, Tuesday morning, I found the car missing.